If you’re creating content then it may seem obvious that you need Google to actually know you exist.

-You take the link and you’ll add it within Google Search Console.
+You take the link, and you’ll add it to Google Search Console.

 Pro Tip: Create internal links from one of your more important pages.
 One that is gaining the most amount of traffic, and internally link it to your new page.

 Why?
 Because Google will likely recrawl a popular page more often than a non-popular one.